mixaz/LeptonPRU/README.md

 ## Testing LeptonPRU driver

-Connect the Lepton module to BBB, currently the pins hardcoded to
+Connect the Lepton module to BBB, currently the pins are hardcoded to
 ```
 #define CLK	14	//P8_12
 #define MISO	5	//P9_27